Zooce/zomb-file/README.md

 # Zombie

 Welcome!
 This is the `Zombie` data-file format.
-It's like JSON but without all the quotes and a couple of nifty features.
-Let's check it out!
+It's like JSON but with macros!

 ## Basics